MichelML/gen/README.md

   3. Click Continue to enable the API.
   4. On the Credentials page, get an API key.
   5. In the **Accept requests from these HTTP referrers (web sites)** field, enter the following url:

   ```
   http://localhost:3000/*
   ```

 #### Nodemailer setup
-The last prerequisite before cloning the repository is to make sure you prepare a valid URI to create our [SMTP](https://github.com/nodemailer/nodemailer#send-using-smtp) transporter object for sending E-mails via [Nodemailer](https://github.com/nodemailer/nodemailer).
+The last prerequisite before cloning the repository is to make sure you prepare a valid URI to create your [SMTP](https://github.com/nodemailer/nodemailer#send-using-smtp) transporter object for sending E-mails via [Nodemailer](https://github.com/nodemailer/nodemailer).
 You can easily do this if you have a gmail address, in which case your URI should look similar to this one:

 ```
 smtps://user%40gmail.com:YOURGMAILPASSWORD@smtp.gmail.com